Sn00pyW00dst0ck/Playlist-Composer/README.md

         - When they are redirected back to the react app the useAuth hook fires and calls backend SpotifyAPI to login
         - ^That is done with a POST request to "/login" and it recieves a json object with boolean for success or failure
     - Added cors package to handle errors
+3. *Important!! run the node server before the react app or the react app will act very very strangely!!*